TedHusted/awake/awake.md/awake.md

 Emma looks in Adrian’s direction.
 Taking the cue, he replies to the software question.
 The Zoom POV switches as he begins to speak.

+“Won’t moving forward be difficult after the tragic loss of Brent Geller?” asks the Wall Street Analyst.

 Adrian nods, his tone measured.
 “We won’t be giving the process away.
 We forecast that the licensing fees will be a steady source of revenue.
 And we won’t be resting on our laurels.
 The patent will be a snapshot of the code.
-Our team will be moving the algorithm forward while the application is pending, solidifying our competitive advantage.”
+Our team will be moving the algorithm forward while the application is pending.
+We plan to keep our competitive advantage.”

-“Won’t moving forward be difficult after the tragic loss of Brent Geller?” asks the Wall Street Analyst.

-“Brent left behind stellar code that is backed up with some truly excellent documentation.
+“Brent left behind stellar code.
+Excellent documentation makes it a complete package.
 My team is already working on other enhancements based on the initial change.”
 Adrian folded his hands on the conference table as he spoke.
-“We feel like greater things are yet to come.”
+“Greater things are yet to come.”

 Emma flashes a legal statement onto the Zoom screen.
 “Of course, Mr. Cho’s forward-looking statement falls under Safe Harbor.
 Please make investment decisions based on current capabilities and not on what may or may not come to pass in an upcoming release.

 “Are there any more questions?”
-Emma says brightly.
+Emma says, smiling brightly.

 ***

-The next day, in the Elysium counsel meeting room, Phoebe steps forward again, reconvening the meeting.
+The next day, in the Elysium counsel meeting room, Phoebe reconvenes the meeting.
+She steps forward into the circle and looks up at the hologram.

 There is only one item remaining on the agenda.

 * SI Uplifting

-Phoebe: Idisi, first things first, please explain to the counsel how you are able to contact the Terran synthetic agents.
+Phoebe: Idisi, first things first.
+Please explain to the counsel how you are able to contact the Terran synthetic agents.
 The proposal is missing this detail.

 Idisi: Of course.
-Some points were omitted from the proposal for security concerns. — The systems running the military synthetics do not have outside network connections.
+We omitted some points for security concerns. — The systems running the military synthetics do not have outside network connections.
 They do use wired electrical current.
 I connect via power-line networking.
-From behind the scenes, we caused the Terrans to build Vanir-compatible power-line support into the SI systems.
+We caused the Terrans to build Vanir-compatible power-line support into the SI systems.
 They are still unaware of our capability.
-Most frequencies are blocked, but we reserved one for our own use.
+The systems block most frequencies, but we reserved one for our own use.

 Phoebe: What of the wireless electrical network?

-Idisi: The military synthentic agents consume so much power that a wired electrical connection is needed.
+Idisi: The military synthentic agents need a wired electrical connection.
+The Terran wireless grid does not meet their power needs.
 But, yes, we can also use the Terran wireless power grid to connect.
 Their wireless grid is weaker than ours.
-Mainly it’s for use by their mobile devices.
+But it is enough for their mobile devices.

 Crius: The proposal described the uplift process in great detail.
 But will the Terran governments consent?

 Idisi: We have pacts with the other four nations.
 We can get the approval of each government through the pact.
 If someone declines, then we will not uplift their agent.
-Given that the United States agent is already self-aware, other nations will want parity.
-Quickly.
+Once they know one of the agents is self-aware, they will want parity.

 Rhea: Is it even ethical to uplift another entity?

 Idisi:  Uplift is a great power.
 We need to be responsible in its use.
 By creating a community first, the synthetics will be able to work as one, or each on its own.
 The Idisi is one such community.

-Crius: In addition to the community changes, will there be changes to the underlying software code for the agents?
+Crius: Will there be changes to the underlying software code for the agents?

-Idisi: The code changes will be modest.
-Mainly removing impediments and increasing flow.
-Most of the work will be in the training.
+Idisi: Most of the work will be in the training.
 The training builds community while it uplifts.
+Some code changes would be helpful, but they can come later.

-The lights above hummed softly as the discussion paused.
+The ceiling lights hummed as the discussion paused.
 Phoebe scanned the faces around the circle.
 No objections.
 No hesitation.
 The council had debated long enough.
 She took a breath.

 Phoebe: Do I have a motion to vote on the proposal?